Exorcist II: The Heretic

-Exorcist II: The Heretic is a 1977 American supernatural horror film directed by John Boorman and written by William Goodhart, and starring Linda Blair, Richard Burton, Louise Fletcher, Max von Sydow, Kitty Winn, Paul Henreid and James Earl Jones.
-It is a sequel to William Friedkin's 1973 film The Exorcist based on the 1971 novel by William Peter Blatty and the second installment of The Exorcist series.
-The film is set four years after the original film and centers on the now 16-year-old Regan MacNeil, who is still recovering from her previous demonic possession.
+Exorcist II: The Heretic is a 1977 American supernatural science fiction horror film directed by John Boorman and written by William Goodhart.
+It is the second installment in The Exorcist film series and the sequel to The Exorcist (1973), and stars Linda Blair, Richard Burton, Louise Fletcher, Max von Sydow, Kitty Winn, Paul Henreid, and James Earl Jones.
+It was the last film to feature veteran actor Paul Henreid before his death in 1992.
+Set four years after the previous film, the film centers on the now 16-year-old Regan MacNeil, who is still recovering from her previous demonic possession.

-A critical failure at the time of its release, Exorcist II is often considered to be one of the worst films ever made.
-It was the last film to feature veteran actor Paul Henreid.
-Despite a good return at the box office, the negative reception meant that the next film in the Exorcist series would not come until The Exorcist III (written and directed by Blatty) in 1990, which ignored the events of the second film.
+Exorcist II: The Heretic was theatrically released in the United States on June 17, 1977, by Warner Bros., and in the United Kingdom on September 15, 1977, by Columbia Pictures through Columbia-Warner Distributors.
+The film received generally negative reviews from critics and is often considered to be one of the worst films ever made.
+Despite earning over $30 million domestically against a $14 million production budget, the negative reception meant that the next film in The Exorcist series would not come until The Exorcist III in 1990.